alejolo311/shell_test_suite/README.md

-# shell_test_suite
+# Shell Test Suite

-a test suite to check the simple shell
+a test suite to check the simple shell project in Holberton School